akisblack/browser-copypasta/README.md

 - "browser" is a boolean.
 If false the pasta card will display a tooltip that says "extra" to signify that it isn't a browser.

+- "icon" contains an icon id respective to your browser obtained from https://icon-sets.iconify.design/.

 ### Adding a copypasta
 Adding a copypasta is really simple as of v3.
 On this revision we handle the pastas in markdown files and thus make it really easy for the average user to add one.